June-puppy/Hatrick/README.md

 ### Using First Skim
 - Click "First Skim" to get a page summary and highlighted key terms
+- Summary adapt to the experience level of the user
 - View extracted keywords with explanations
 - Save important terms to your vocabulary